dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 <tr class="even">
 <td><p>d2:minutesBetween</p></td>
 <td><p>(datetime, datetime)</p></td>
 <td><p>Produces the number of minutes between two data elements/attributes of type &quot;date and time&quot;.
+When the first argument datetime comes before the second argument datetime, the number will be positive - in the opposite case, the number will be negative.
 The static datetime format is 'yyyy-MM-dd hh:mm'.
 Any of the arguments can be replaced with PS_EVENTDATE:(programStageUid) to compare the latest event date from a given program stage.</p></td>
 </tr>
 <tr class="odd">
 <td><p>d2:daysBetween</p></td>
 <td><p>(date, date)</p></td>
 <td><p>Produces the number of days between two data elements/attributes of type date.
+When the first argument date comes before the second argument date, the number will be positive - in the opposite case, the number will be negative.
 The static date format is 'yyyy-MM-dd'.
 Any of the arguments can be replaced with PS_EVENTDATE:(programStageUid) to compare the latest event date from a given program stage.</p></td>
 </tr>
 <tr class="even">
 <td><p>d2:weeksBetween</p></td>
 <td><p>(date, date)</p></td>
 <td><p>Produces the number of full weeks between two data elements/attributes of type date.
+When the first argument date comes before the second argument date, the number will be positive - in the opposite case, the number will be negative.
 The static date format is 'yyyy-MM-dd'.
 Any of the arguments can be replaced with PS_EVENTDATE:(programStageUid) to compare the latest event date from a given program stage.</p></td>
 </tr>
 <tr class="odd">
 <td><p>d2:monthsBetween</p></td>
 <td><p>(date, date)</p></td>
 <td><p>Produces the number of full months between two data elements/attributes of type date.
+When the first argument date comes before the second argument date, the number will be positive - in the opposite case, the number will be negative.
 The static date format is 'yyyy-MM-dd'.
 Any of the arguments can be replaced with PS_EVENTDATE:(programStageUid) to compare the latest event date from a given program stage.</p></td>
 </tr>
 <tr class="even">
 <td><p>d2:yearsBetween</p></td>
 <td><p>(date, date)</p></td>
 <td><p>Produces the number of full years between two data elements/attributes of type date.
+When the first argument date comes before the second argument date, the number will be positive - in the opposite case, the number will be negative.
 The static date format is 'yyyy-MM-dd'.
 Any of the arguments can be replaced with PS_EVENTDATE:(programStageUid) to compare the latest event date from a given program stage.</p></td>
 </tr>
 <tr class="odd">
 <td><p>d2:condition</p></td>